Ahoy and Welcome!

 What the heck is Interstellar Orchard about you ask?
 A few things really.

 This site is about RVing.
 Full-time travel in a small RV, solo, and on a budget to be more precise.
-My name is Becky Schade, and I hit the road in September 2012 at the age of 28 in my 17' Casita travel trailer.
+My name is Becky Schade, and I hit the road in September 2012 at the age of 28.

 Instead of following the masses and suffering through the daily 9 to 5 grind of work until retirement, I said screw the status-quo and started working on my dreams of perpetual travel, exploration, and adventure.